Exotic Psilocybin Mushroom Species Reviews Part I: Echelons (minimal spoilers)

 Without further ado, here is my “tier list.”:

-High regard: Ps. subtropicalis, Ps. ochraceocentrata, Ps. subtropicalis myceliated rice
+High regard: Ps. subtropicalis, Ps. ochraceocentrata, Ps. subtropicalis myceliated rice, Ps. mexicana truffles

 Lower regard: Ps. cubensis